Introduction

 4. Running Tests

-Use the PCL CLI to run your tests:
+Use the pcl CLI to run your tests:

-pcl phorge test
+pcl test

 This command will compile your assertion and run the tests.
 You should see output looking like this indicating that the tests have passed: